roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

   caption="Band selection menu"
 />

 - After you have selected the band, the device will automatically try to connect to the network using the **Device EUI, Application EUI and Application Key** set in the firmware configuration file.
-These are also reported in the window in figure 21.
+These are also reported in the window in Figure 34.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/network-join-parameters-set.png"